-Across all contexts, respondents initially spoke of the breakdown of the sense of community.
-In Somalia, a number of people described the collapse of traditional support systems, with one man explaining, "people used to depend on each other but everyone got affected so we don't have support now".
-Others spoke about changes in how people interact, with one describing it as follows "we are not gathering all the community, to practice social distancing; this has caused community separation and lack of consultation to one another".
+Across all contexts, respondents initially spoke of the breakdown of the sense of community and existing support networks.
+In Somalia, a number of people focussed on the impact on traditional support systems, with one man explaining, "people used to depend on each other but everyone got affected so we don't have support now".
+Others spoke about changes in how people interact, with one describing how "we are not gathering all the community; this has caused a lack of consultation with one another".
 In Malawi, attention was drawn to a similar phenomenon explained by one person as "the spirit of unity is no longer there and people are living in fear".
-Another expanded on this, saying "people no longer give each other handshakes and there is a sense of mistrust where people treat their neighbours as potential carriers of the virus."
-In Sierra Leone, respondents spoke about how traditional community support systems are being put under pressure.
-One woman spoke about how "community members do not have enough let alone to support other neighbours.
+Another expanded on this, saying, "people no longer give each other handshakes and there is a sense of mistrust where people treat their neighbours as potential carriers of the virus."
+In Sierra Leone, respondents spoke about how traditional community support systems were being put under pressure.
+One woman spoke about how "community members do not have enough to support neighbours.
 Due to the hard conditions, no one cares about their neighbour as everyone is busy fending for daily survival."
-In Bangladesh, similar changes were spoken about in the context of the eid-uladha celebrations with four of the five respondents identifying things as being a little different this year.
-One described how friends who usually gave meat were not able to do so as "their financial condition isn't good either" in a similar vein, another man said how "in previous years, the rich people of the community used to help the poor with money or other means during Eid but this year the picture is different."
+In Bangladesh, similar changes were spoken about in the context of the eid-uladha celebrations with a majority of respondents identifying how things were different this year.
+One man described how friends who usually gave meat were not able to do so as "their financial condition isn't good either" and how "in previous years, the rich people of the community used to help the poor with money or other means during Eid but this year the picture is different."